Dihedral Randomized Benchmarking

 Protocol

 The protocol starts by fixing \(j\).
-In the paper, the authors mainly use \(j=4\) and \(j=8\).
+In the initial paper, the authors mainly use \(j=4\) and \(j=8\).
 The experiment is done for different sequence lengths \(l\).
 For each sequence length, two arrays of integers are uniformly and randomly generated: \(\mathbf{z} = (z_1, z_2, ..., z_l)\) with \(z_i \in \{0, 1, 2 ..., j-1\}\) and \(\mathbf{x} = (x_1, x_2, ..., x_l)\) with \(x_i \in \{0, 1\}\).
 The system is prepared either in state \(\ket{0}\) or in state \(\ket{+}\).
 Each gate of the sequence \(g_i\) is composed of the \(R_j(z_i)\) gate and the \(X^{x_i}\) gate.
 The last quantum gate \(g_{end}\) is used to invert the preceding sequence of quantum gates.
 The final measurement is done such that an ideal evolution should give a \(+1\) outcome of the POVM.
-This success probability is then used fit the decay function and extract the average gate fidelity.
+This success probability is then used to fit the decay function and extract the average gate fidelity.
 The parameters \(b_1\) and \(b_2\) are used to ease the fitting of the decaying function (see [1] for details).

 Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol

-Focusing on \(\mathcal{D}_4\) and \(\mathcal{D}_8\) permits to benchmark the fidelity of the T gate.
-Indeed, \(\mathcal{D}_4\) is only generated from Clifford gate (phase and Pauli-X). \(\mathcal{D}_8\) can be implemented by using \(\mathcal{D}_4\) and adding the T gate.
-If the average fidelity is the same for \(\mathcal{D}_4\) and \(\mathcal{D}_8\), it means that the T gate has an average fidelity similar to the gates of the Clifford group.
+Focusing on \(\mathcal{D}_4\) and \(\mathcal{D}_8\) permits benchmarking the fidelity of the T gate.
+Indeed, the group \(\mathcal{D}_4\) is only generated from Clifford gates (phase and Pauli-X). \(\mathcal{D}_8\) can be implemented using \(\mathcal{D}_4\) and adding the T gate.
+The difference of average fidelity between \(\mathcal{D}_4\) and \(\mathcal{D}_8\) permits to estimate the average fidelity of the T gate.

 Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol